Azure/azure-quickstart-templates/cloudera-on-centos/README.md

 	  .\server-cert.pfx

 The output of the script will contain a URL that is used for the **keyUri** parameter.
 The rest of the the **resourceGroupName** and **keyVaultName** used in the script above will be used for the **keyVaultResourceGroup** and **keyVaultName**.

-###Extracting the certificate from the pfx file
-OpenSSL will extract a certificate from a .pfx and print it to the console.

-	# The sample server-cert.pfx has no password
-	openssl pkcs12 -in server-cert.pfx -clcerts -nokeys

-The output of this command contains a base64 encoded string representing the certificate.
-This string as a single line between the BEGIN CERTIFICATE and END CERTIFICATE delimiters is used for the **publicSSHCert** parameter.
-If you use the provided server-cert.pfx file, the default parameter for **publicSSHCert** will work correctly.

 ###Extracting the private key from the pfx file
 OpenSSL will also extract the private key that can be used when connecting to the machine via SSL.